ivangfr/spring-cloud-stream-solace-pubsub/README.md

 - ### Build Docker Images

-  - In a terminal, make sure you are inside the `spring-cloud-stream-solace-pubsub` root folder;
+  - In a terminal, make sure you are inside the `spring-cloud-stream-solace-pubsub` root folder.
   - Run the following script to build the Docker images:
-    ```
+    ```bash
-    ./docker-build.sh
+    ./build-docker-images.sh
     ```

 - ### Environment Variables